cobalthq/cobalt-api-docs/versions/v2/content/assets.md

 ### Response

-On successful creation, a `201` response code will be returned.
-A response header, `Location`, will contain the URL within Cobalt's API of the new asset.
+You get a `201` response code for a successful request.
+The `Location` response header contains the URL of the new asset within the Cobalt API.

 <aside class="notice">
 Remember - you can only create an asset within the organization specified in the <code>X-Org-Token</code> header.